Criminal Conspiracy Defence Solicitors

 What will happen to my phone if I am arrested?

-Given the importance of mobile phones in determining the guilt (or lack thereof) of suspects, your phone will usually be seized by the police in the event of your arrest.
-You have the right, however, to refuse to give your phone until a warrant has been given, and you should enact this right clearly.
-If the police unlawfully take your phone from you, any evidence they collect from it may be inadmissible in court.
+You have the right to refuse to give your phone to the police until a warrant has been presented and you should enact this right clearly.
+Under certain circumstances where there is an immediate risk that evidence might be destroyed, police may seize devices without a warrant under PACE 1984 (Police and Criminal Evidence Act).
+If the police unlawfully take your phone or other devices without proper authorisation, any evidence they collect from it may be inadmissible in court.

 What is the sentence if you are found guilty of a criminal conspiracy offence?

-We have already determined that a charge of a criminal conspiracy offence is extremely serious.
 The sentence given to those found guilty of criminal conspiracy offences depends on many factors, including:

-- The extent of their involvement in the crime;
+- The extent of their involvement in the crime.

-- Whether the person was aware they were being involved in the crime;
+- Whether the person was aware they were being involved in the crime.

-- Whether the person was being intimidated or coerced in some way;
+- Whether the person was being intimidated or coerced in some way.

 Conspiracy charges are governed by the Criminal Law Act of 1977, a complex and convoluted area of law that can be navigated by only the best criminal lawyers.

-Using our vast wealth of knowledge, skill, and experience, we will cross-analyse the material held by the prosecution, searching for weaknesses and illegalities, and mount a persuasive counter-strategy in your defence.
+Using our vast wealth of knowledge, skill, and experience, we will cross-analyse the material held by the prosecution, searching for weaknesses and illegalities, and mount a persuasive counterstrategy in your defence.
 We will also search for evidence which will directly undermine the prosecution's contentions.

 What is mitigation?